 PT-141 is not FDA-approved for male sexual dysfunction.
 However, it has been studied in males, and research protocols typically use 1.0 to 2.0 mg subcutaneous.
 The RECONNECT trials enrolled only women, so male dosing is extrapolated from Phase 2 data and off-label clinical practice.

 Phase 2 trials in men with erectile dysfunction found that PT-141 at doses of 1.25 to 1.75 mg produced statistically significant improvement in erectile function compared to placebo.
-The effect was observed even in men who had not responded to sildenafil (Viagra).
+Rosen et al. (2004, PMID: 14999221) demonstrated that subcutaneous doses of 4-6 mg produced erections in men who had failed sildenafil.
+The effect was observed even in men who had not responded to Viagra.

 The practical protocol for males: - Standard dose: 1.5 to 1.75 mg subcutaneous - Timing: 45 to 60 minutes before anticipated activity - Frequency: No more than 2 to 3 times per week - Minimum interval: 24 hours between doses